abcdec/MinFFS/README.md

 ### Prerequisites
 - A modern PC running Microsoft Windows 7 or 8.1 OS with sufficient diskspace
 - Internet connection to download required build toolsets
+- Some ideas how Windows, MinGW, Boost and other building environment work, and skill set to be able to troubleshoot.
+  - It would be quite frustrating and time consuming experience if something goes wrong.

 ### List of dependent toolsets